-Acadian relies on information technology to carry out our operational activities, maintain our business records, collect and store sensitive data, including intellectual property, other proprietary and personally identifiable information.
-A security failure of that technology could impact our ability to operate our businesses effectively, adversely affect our reported financial results, impact our reputation and expose us to potential liability or litigation.
+Acadian relies on information technology to carry out its operational activities, maintain its business records, collect and store sensitive data, including intellectual property, other proprietary and personally identifiable information.
+A security failure of that technology could impact Acadian's ability to operate its businesses effectively, adversely affect its reported financial results, impact its reputation and expose it to potential liability or litigation.

 Some systems are internally managed and some are maintained by third-party service providers.
-Acadian and its service providers employ what management believes are reasonably adequate security measures, but notwithstanding these efforts, its systems could be compromised as a result of a cyber incident, natural disaster, hardware or software corruption, failure or error, telecommunications system failure, service provider error or failure, intentional or unintentional personnel actions or other disruption.
-If by any cause Acadian's systems or information resources were compromised, or if its data were destroyed, misappropriated or inappropriately disclosed, Acadian could suffer significant loss or incur significant liability, including: damage to reputation; loss of customer confidence or goodwill; and significant expenditures of time and money to address and remediate resulting damages to affected individuals or business partners, or to defend itself in resulting litigation or other legal proceedings, by affected individuals, business partners or regulators.
+Acadian and its service providers employ what are believed to be reasonably adequate security measures, but notwithstanding these efforts, systems could be compromised as a result of a cyber incident, natural disaster, hardware or software corruption, failure or error, telecommunications system failure, service provider error or failure, intentional or unintentional personnel actions or other disruption.
+If by any cause systems or information resources were compromised, or if data were destroyed, misappropriated or inappropriately disclosed, Acadian could suffer significant loss or incur significant liability, including: damage to reputation; loss of customer confidence or goodwill; and significant expenditures of time and money to address and remediate resulting damages to affected individuals or business partners, or to defend Acadian in resulting litigation or other legal proceedings, by affected individuals, business partners or regulators.

-Loss of Key Management and Inability to Attract and Retain Key Staff
+Loss of Key Management and Inability to Attract and Retain Key Staff were to occur any significant increase in the cost of providing such personnel with competitive total compensation and benefits.

-Acadian's success depends, to a significant extent, upon our ability to attract, retain and develop senior management, operations management and other key personnel.
-Acadian's financial condition or results of operations could be significantly adversely affected if management were to fail to recruit, retain, and develop such personnel, or if there were to occur any significant increase in the cost of providing such personnel with competitive total compensation and benefits.
+Acadian's success depends, to a significant extent, upon its ability to attract, retain and develop senior management, operations management and other key personnel.
+Its financial condition or results of operations could be significantly adversely affected if Acadian were to fail to recruit, retain, and develop such personnel, or if there